software-students-spring2025/web-app/README.md

 ## Product vision statement

-A decluttered, streamlined experience for simple and quick task management.
+A minimalist and intuitive to-do list app designed for simple and quick task management.

 ## User stories